steltenpower/swipaLOD/README.md

-# Train of Thought (maybe mention it as "Data Collective Ideation" for FAIR research data?)
+# Train of Thought<br>
+or Data Collective Ideation
+or Ideation Graph

 ## Reasoning behind the idea